8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220401/content.md

 I love what I do.
 I do believe you can [design a life](/design-your-life/) you don’t need to runaway from.
 What I’m feeling isn’t trying to run from where I am, but run toward something different.

+I’m waiting to see if this is just a passing thing or a more general, long running sense of ennui and malaise.
+If it’s the latter, I’m not sure how I might go about expediting the plan, without endangering the potential for joy in that path.

+I think Becca has the right of it though when she said:

+> Im trying to not make any life altering changes while there’s still a pandemic going on.

+Im hoping to be able set aside a certain amount of time each day toward researching and reflecting on the van life question and working toward and marketing my other work and projects.

 ## FI experiments

 Details are in the [January 15th, 2022 paycheck](https://joshbruce.com/finances/building-wealth-paycheck-to-paycheck/20220115/#fi-experiments).